 The key measure used by the Group for managing liquidity risk is the ratio of net liquid assets to deposits from customers.
 For this purpose, 'net liquid assets' includes cash and cash equivalents and investment-grade debt securities for which there is an active and liquid market less any balances with foreign banks and regulatory restricted cash.
 Customers' deposit excludes deposit denominated in foreign currencies.
 Details of the reported Group ratio of net liquid assets to deposits from customers at the reporting date and during the reporting period were as follows.

-Notes to the Interim Consolidated and Separate Financial Statements for the six month period ended 30 June 2023
+Notes to the Consolidated and Separate Financial Statements for the Year Ended 31 December 2023